Ashim101/BookMyAppointments/README.md

 # Doctor Appointment Booking Webapp

 A full-stack web application that enables patients to search for doctors by specialty, view detailed profiles, and book appointments online.
-Administrators can manage doctor profiles, appointment slots, and user bookings.
+Administrators can manage doctor profiles, and user bookings.

 ## Features
 - **User Authentication:** Secure sign-up/login for patients and doctors.
-- **Doctor Directory:** Search and filter doctors by specialty, location, and ratings.
 - **Appointment Booking:** Real-time scheduling with instant confirmations.
 - **Admin Panel:** Manage profiles, slots, and bookings.